destinmoulton/rssenal/README.md

 I wanted a simple hosted RSS feed reader.
 I used to LOVE Google Reader.
 I like feedly, but I don't like all the unnecessary features that interfere with my reading experience.

-### What RSSenal is __Not__
+### What RSSenal is **Not**

-RSSenal was __not__ built with multiple users in mind.
+RSSenal was **not** built with multiple users in mind.
 There is a login, but the login information is statically configured via a configuration file.

-There are __no__ options to share a post on Facebook, Twitter, or any other social platforms.
+There are **no** options to share a post on Facebook, Twitter, or any other social platforms.
 Copying a link is easy enough.

+### Instructions

+Copy the contents of src/config/config.template.js into its own file src/config/config.js.
+Change the configured values to match your own setup.

+Compile the server code:
+`$ npm run compile:server`

 ### License